Postgraduate Course: Penal Politics (LAWS11215)

 Review and prognosis

-Case studies can change from year to year in response to contemporary penal developments and to students' interests.
+Case studies can change from year to year to account for contemporary penal developments.

 Entry Requirements (not applicable to Visiting Students)